visits when the storms blow hard

 Population

-Number in millions but populations declining in some regions as sea ice retreats.
+Population stands at several million birds but is declining in some regions as sea ice retreats.
 Some colonies have declined by more than 50 per cent in recent decades due to environmental pressures.

 Conservation Status

-Arrives in a tuxedo.
-Looks impeccably prepared for a formal event.
+It arrives in a tuxedo.
+It looks impeccably prepared for a formal event.
 It is not prepared.
-Small, flightless bird lives on a continent actively trying to kill every living thing on its surface.
-Persists through biological stubbornness bordering on the heroic.
-On land, walks with unhurried, slightly pompous confidence.
+This small, flightless bird lives on a continent actively trying to kill every living thing on its surface.
+It persists through biological stubbornness bordering on the heroic.
+On land, it walks with unhurried, slightly pompous confidence.
 Dignity is non-negotiable.
-Interesting social position for a bird that frequently commutes on its belly.
-Tobogganing involves sliding across ice on stomach.
-Faster.
+This is an interesting social position for a bird that frequently commutes on its belly.
+Tobogganing involves sliding across ice on its stomach.
+It is faster.
 More efficient.
 Significantly less dignified than walking.
 The Adélie does not appear embarrassed by the manoeuvre.
 It has a job to do.
 If that involves sliding through slush like a feathered sled, so be it.
 Pragmatism overrides pride.
-Comedy of the waddle vanishes the moment it hits water.
+The comedy of the waddle vanishes the moment it hits water.
 In the ocean, it becomes a high-performance torpedo.
-Porpoising across surface.
-Diving to depths of sixty metres or more.
-Grace land-based antics never suggest.
-Chases krill and small fish through freezing, dark water.
-Precision of a heat-seeking missile defines the hunt.
-Transition between clumsy land-Adélie and lethal sea-Adélie is stark.
-Feels like watching two completely different animals.
+It porpoises across the surface.
+It dives to depths of sixty metres or more.
+This is a grace land-based antics never suggest.
+It chases krill and small fish through freezing, dark water.
+The precision of a heat-seeking missile defines the hunt.
+The transition between clumsy land-Adélie and lethal sea-Adélie is stark.
+It feels like watching two completely different animals.
 One is awkward.
 The other is deadly.
 Both are the same bird.
 Context changes everything.
 The bird knows this.
 It adapts.
 It survives.
 Breeding is a chaotic, cacophonous affair.
 Enormous colonies form on bare Antarctic rock.
-Only ground reliably staying ice-free when spring arrives.
-Males are ultimate home renovators.
-Arrive first to collect pebbles for nest construction.
+This is the only ground reliably staying ice-free when spring arrives.
+Males are the ultimate home renovators.
+They arrive first to collect pebbles for nest construction.
 Stones are premium currency in a world of ice.
 Pebble theft between neighbours is constant.
-Earnest.
-Completely ignored as a moral issue by everyone involved.
-Society built on petty larceny.
+It is earnest.
+It is completely ignored as a moral issue by everyone involved.
+Society is built on petty larceny.
 Trust is low.
 Vigilance is high.
 The nest must be protected.
 Even from friends.
 The bird does not share.
 It hoards.
 It defends.
 Chicks are brooded in shifts.
-Both parents make gruelling trek to open water and back.
-Constant supply of regurgitated krill sustains the young.
+Both parents make the gruelling trek to open water and back.
+A constant supply of regurgitated krill sustains the young.
 By mid-summer, an Adélie colony is a sensory assault.
-Smells incredibly powerful.
-Sounds like a riot.
+The smells are incredibly powerful.
+The sounds like a riot.
 Everything moves at once.
 Adults return.
 Chicks scream for food.
-Predatory skuas circle overhead looking for lapse in security.
+Predatory skuas circle overhead looking for a lapse in security.
 Chaos is the norm.
 Order is a brief illusion.
 Survival depends on keeping track of your own chick in the mob.
 The parents do not rest.
 They work.
 They feed.
 They protect.
-Population stands at several million birds.
-Least Concern category applies.
-But climate change rearranges sea ice they depend on for foraging.
-Status is fragile.
-For the moment, they are doing fine.
-In the Antarctic, fine is a very temporary state of being.
-Adélie Penguin is a bird of the edge.
-Edge of the continent.
-Edge of survival.
-Edge of a changing climate.
-Future will be written in the ice.
-And the ice is melting.
-The bird adapts.
-Or it does not.
-There is no middle ground.
-The numbers are not encouraging in some regions.
-The trend is clear.
-The pressure is real.